 RUSSIAN OPPOSITION & THREATS

-Predictably, Russia strongly opposes the permanent stationing/basing of US troops in Poland.
+Predictably, Russia strongly opposes the permanent stationing/basing of US troops in Poland (2019).

-Vladimir Putin expressed his opposition through his press secretary, Dmitry Peskov, while senior Russian senator Vladimir Dzhabarov declared that “Poland becomes the object of a retaliatory strike by placing the base...one of the main targets in case of a possible conflict....
-The closer they get to NATO, the more endangered Poland’s very existence becomes.”
-This echoed Russian threats made a decade earlier in opposition to the Bush-era missile shield base in Poland.
+In 2018, Vladimir Putin expressed his opposition through his press secretary, Dmitry Peskov, while senior Russian senator Vladimir Dzhabarov declared that “Poland becomes the object of a retaliatory strike by placing the base...one of the main targets in case of a possible conflict....
+The closer they get to NATO, the more endangered Poland’s very existence becomes” (2018).
+This echoed Russian threats made a decade earlier in opposition to the Bush-era missile shield base in Poland (2008).

-Belarus – ruled by the pro-Russian regime of Alexander Lukashenka – threatened to allow Moscow to station more of its troops on its territory if a US base is deployed in Poland.
+Belarus – ruled by the pro-Russian regime of Alexander Lukashenko – threatened to allow Moscow to station more of its troops on its territory if a US base is deployed in Poland (2018).

 DEBATE IN US

-Gen. Ben Hodges has argued against a permanent base in Poland, claiming that it would strain relations with other NATO allies and be “needlessly provocative” towards Russia.
+Gen. Ben Hodges has argued against a permanent base in Poland, claiming that it would strain relations with other NATO allies and be “needlessly provocative” towards Russia (2019).

-American Enterprise Institute fellow Marc A. Thiessen stated that President Trump can “shut down” critics accusing him of alleged pro-Russian sympathies “with one bold move: Announce he is moving out most U.S. forces currently stationed in Germany and sending them to Poland.”
+American Enterprise Institute fellow Marc A. Thiessen stated that President Trump can “shut down” critics accusing him of alleged pro-Russian sympathies “with one bold move: Announce he is moving out most U.S. forces currently stationed in Germany and sending them to Poland” (2018).

 LEGISLATIVE STATUS IN US

-In mid-June 2018, the US Senate approved a measure – Section 1254 (pp. 635-638) of the Senate version of H.R.5515 (the John S. McCain National Defense Authorization Act for Fiscal Year 2019) – requiring the Pentagon to study the necessity and political consequences of a permanent US base in Poland.
-It is currently awaiting President Trump’s signature.
+In mid-June 2018, the US Senate approved a measure – Section 1254 (pp. 635-638) of the Senate version of H.R.5515, the John S. McCain National Defense Authorization Act for Fiscal Year 2019 (2018).
+The Act requires the Pentagon to study the necessity and political consequences of a permanent US base in Poland.

-The Pentagon is expected to submit a report to Congressional defense committees by March 1, 2019.
-The amendment was sponsored by Sen. John Boozman (R-AR).
+Congress ordered the Pentagon to submit a report to Congressional defense committees by March 1, 2019.
+The amendment was sponsored by Sen. John Boozman (R-AR), but did not get any serious traction in Washington until President Duda and President Trump met in September 2019.